8 minsPublished on 1/27/2023

 There are two types of hot wallets:

 A custodial hot wallet is a hot wallet in which your private keys are stored by a third-party provider.
-For instance, when you buy cryptocurrency through centralized exchanges like Binance or Coinbase, the assets are still technically under the control of the exchange.
+For instance, when you buy cryptocurrency through centralized exchanges like Kraken or Coinbase, the assets may still be technically under the control of the exchange, even though you own them.

 An illustration differentiating custodial and non-custodial wallets.